mayyamark/a24-library/server/README.md

    <details>
    <summary>Click for more details</summary>

-   - Needs a Bearer token.
+   - Requires a Bearer token.

    - Does not need a request body.